AbuseIO/AbuseIO/docs/configuration-main.md

 ### language = 'XX'

 Here you can define the default language to be used if there is no specific setting for a language.
 If a users logs in for the first time, this language will be selected.
-However when the user changes his language setting that will be persistant for that user.
+However when the user changes their language setting, the new setting will be persisted for that user.
 Unauthenticated pages (like ASH) will also use this as a default language.

 ### navigation = Array(items)